in-depth * On-the-regular * Close-to-home

 Home Practice MP3s

-- Small group size for more attention and adjustments.
+- Small group size (8-12 students) for more attention, adjustments, and connection.

 Did you miss the Yoga Sutras of Patanjali Course?